DCMLab/schemata_code/docs/Report.md

 The approach presented here is concerned with two things:
 1. Finding instances of a schema in a piece from an interval pattern ("matching").
 2. Annotating schema instances in a corpus in order to evaluate and improve the matcher.
+The software implemented in this project consists of a schema matcher, as well as a web interface for exploring these matches and creating corrected annotations from them.
-The here implemented solutions to these tasks are described in detail in the following sections.
+The implementation of these tools is described in detail in the following sections.

-## Schema Matching using Polygrams
+# Schema Matching using Polygrams

-### Skipgrams
+## Skipgrams

 Schema instances are characterized by a specific variant of skipgrams.
 Skipgrams are non-connected subsequences of objects from a longer sequence